schms27/MMM-Carousel/README.md

     }
 ```

+**Notes:**

-**Note:** The `zoomXXX` classes are available to change the scaling of a module.
+1) The `zoomXXX` classes are available to change the scaling of a module.
 Using the methods above, you can pass `classes:'zoom%%%'` to scale a single module to a larger or smaller size.
 Supported zooms are 070%, 080%, 090%, 125%, 150%, 175%, and 200%.
 Pass `classes:''` for 100%.
 Edit your `'css/custom.css'` file to add additional classes.
+2)  `carouselId` is an optional parameter which can be used to set a unique identifier for multiple instances of a module.
+To use, set the same parameter inside the module's `config` section.
+A slide will show all of the modules with the same name/CarouselID pair, but will only match the first combo it finds <br>
+**Example**: You have 2 clock modules with id's "digital" and "analog" and want to show both on the first slide and one on other slides and you put  `"Main": [{name:'clock', carouselId: "digital"},{name:'clock', carouselId: "analog"}]`.
+This won't work, only "digital" will be shown because it's the first match).
+<br>For multiple groups on different slides, you can use partial matches.
+In the clock example, setting the id's to `"main|digital"` and `"main|analog"` in the clock config's, you can use `carouselId: 'main'` in the first slide, and `carouselId: 'digital'` or  `carouselId: 'analog'` in other slides to match what you need. <a href="https://github.com/shbatm/MMM-Carousel/issues/19">See this issue</a> for more explaination.

 ## Navigation from other modules